 - ground flax seed

-In a high-speed blender add squash, cashew milk, brown sugar, coconut milk, flax seed, cinnamon, salt and blend until smooth, about 40 seconds, then pour into a large bowl.
+In a high-speed blender, add squash, cashew milk, brown sugar, coconut milk, flax seed, cinnamon, and salt and blend until smooth, about 40 seconds, then pour into a large bowl.
 Gradually add the flour while whisking, until it becomes similar to pancake batter.
-Be careful to not over mix:
+Be careful not to not over mix:

 Heat a pan on medium heat with some oil or butter, and pour in about ⅛ cup of mixture.
 After about 25-30 seconds, check if it’s golden brown, then flip.
 Repeat until all pancakes are cooked:

-Garnish with your choice of sweetener, fruits, or syrup.
-Best served with a glass of plant-based milk.
+Garnish with your choice of sweetener, fruit, or syrup.
+It is best served with a glass of plant-based milk.
 Enjoy!

 Frequently Asked Questions:

-Squash, plant-based milk and ground flax seeds are just few of the ingredients that makes these pancakes healthy and vegan-friendly.
+Squash, plant-based milk, and ground flax seeds are just a few of the ingredients that make these pancakes healthy and vegan-friendly.